 Figure 4: Make APA paragraph style available to future documents

-Written instructions for Figure 4 (if required) are as follows:
+Figure 4 instructions (if required) are as follows:

 - Select New documents based on this template.

 The APA paragraph style will now be available in new documents in the Style gallery.